swcarpentry/git-novice/12-hosting.md

 ---
 > ## Learning Objectives {.objectives}
 >
-> *   Explain different options for hosting scientific work.
+> *   Different options for hosting scientific work

 The second big question for groups that want to open up their work is where to host their code and data.